 Scott also practices as arbitrator, mediator and barrister from Francis Burt Chambers, Perth in the area of commercial dispute resolution including construction and infrastructure and mining and energy disputes.
 He was formerly a partner of Freehills.

-The Commission has a Corporate Executive leadership team comprised of the Chief Executive and four Directors.
+The Commission has a Corporate Executive leadership team comprised of the Chief Executive, Executive Directors, and Directors.

 Chief Executive, Emma Johnson, appointed in 2016